China–North Korea relations: Relations during the Cold War

+1950s

 In 1956, at the 2nd Plenary Session of the 3rd Central Committee, leading pro-China Korean figures known as the Yan'an faction attempted to remove Kim Il Sung from power with the support of China and the Soviet Union, but failed.
 This incident has become known as the August faction incident and forms the historical basis for North Korean fears of Chinese interference.
 A joint Soviet-Chinese delegation co-headed by Anastas Mikoyan and Peng Dehuai were sent to Pyongyang to instruct Kim Il Sung to cease any purge and reinstate the leaders of the Yan'an and Soviet factions in September 1956, leading Kim to backtack partially.
 At the same time, China tried to maintain good relations with North Korea because of the Sino-Soviet split and de-Stalinization.
 In May 1957, during a meeting with Kim, Mao said China had been wrong to intervene in the WPK's internal affairs and that there would not be interventions like the Mikoyan–Peng delegation again.
 On 28 October 1958, Chinese troops fully withdrew from North Korea.
 In 1959, China and North Korea signed a nuclear co-operation agreement.

 1960s

 Initially, the 1960s began with the two nations strengthening their alliance.
 As Sino-Soviet relations turned sour, China and North Korea gradually warmed to each other, as they were closer ideologically than their eastern European counterparts, and shared a common enemy: the United States.
 In 1961, the two countries signed the Sino-North Korean Mutual Aid and Cooperation Friendship Treaty, whereby China pledged to immediately render military and other assistance by all means to its ally against any outside attack.
 This agreement was renewed in 1981, 2001 and 2021.
 As of at least 2024, North Korea is the only country with which China has a formal alliance.
 On 28 October 1968, Rodong Sinmun published an article titled Let Us Defend the Socialist Camp, which took a pro-Chinese and anti-Soviet line by condemning "do not distinguish between their revolutionary comrades and class enemies" and seek amicable relations with the West.
 The article also said the Soviet Union could not represent the socialist bloc alone, and that attempts to isolate China were attempts to divide the socialist camp.

 However, the 1960s have also been characterized as a "contentious" period in China-North Korean relations.
 After China detonated their first nuclear device in October 1964, a North Korean delegation visited Beijing to seek assistance with their own nuclear programme, but they were rebuffed and returned to Pyongyang empty-handed.
 In the autumn of 1965, Kim Il Sung, who was preparing to launch a new war to take over South Korea, told Chinese ambassador Hao Deqing "sooner or later, there will be a fight in Korea" and asked for the Chinese army to participate in it.
-Kim's plans were ultimately shelved after China refused to supprt them, leading to a deterioation of relations between China and North Korea.
+Kim's plans were ultimately shelved after China refused to support them, leading to a deterioration of relations between China and North Korea.